 Internet

-What is an ISP (Internet Service Provider)
+What is an Internet Service Provider (ISP)

 The Internet has become an important utility of the modern age.
-There is no alternative to the internet when it comes to entertainment, convenience, and productivity for consumers.
-Our world is now a complex interconnected mesh where everything works in an organized manner, thanks to the internet.
-From our home appliances to our gaming consoles, smart TVs, and home automation devices to security systems, a solid internet is the base of everything.
-Thanks to all the major stakeholders and Internet service providers, the internet is accessible more than ever.
+There is no alternative to the Internet when it comes to entertainment, convenience, and productivity for consumers.
+Our world is now a complex interconnected mesh where everything works in an organized manner, due to the internet.

 What are Internet Service Providers?

-As the name suggests, the internet service providers make sure that consumers have a working internet connection.
+As the name suggests, internet service provider make sure that consumers have a working internet connection.
 It is a company that offers internet services to residential and business customers.
-There are countless internet service providers or ISPs working in the United States.
-Some of them differ in how they get the internet to the end-user.
-Click here to get the best ISP for your home or business.

-How does an ISP get the internet?
+How Does an ISP Get the Internet?

-This is a complex phenomenon and to understand it better, we have to start from the very basic.
-If you have a computer or laptop at your home, you connect it with the internet through a LAN or Wi-Fi.
-Your computer is a tiny entity in this cosmos of networks.
-You get your internet through an internet service provider.
 At your work, you might be getting internet through a local area network or LAN.
 Even in that case, the internet is given by an internet service provider.
 When you connect to the ISP, you become a part of their huge network.
 Similarly, the ISP itself is connected to a large network.
 In simple terms, the internet is merely a network of never-ending networks woven in intricate patterns.

-On larger scales, the communication companies have dedicated backbones that connect various regions.
+On larger scales, communication companies have dedicated backbones that connect various regions.
 In each of these regions, they have a Point of Presence (POP).
 This POP is for all the local users to access that company’s network through a dedicated line.

 Types of Internet Service Providers